-If IFRS 9 was applied as at 31 December 2020, the Company would expect to record a total expected credit loss (ECL) on financial assets measured at fair value through other comprehensive income (FVOCI) of €0.1m.
+If IFRS 9 was applied as at 31 December 2021, the Company would expect to record a total expected credit loss (ECL) on financial assets measured at fair value through other comprehensive income (FVOCI) and measured at amortised cost of ε 0.1m.
 All counterparties to these assets were deemed not to have suffered a significant deterioration in credit risk since origination, and as such, the ECL calculations were based on credit losses expected for the 12 months following the reporting period end.
-The Company is still developing the methodologies for applying ECLs to financial assets which we expect will be carried at amortised cost under IFRS 9.